Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Results

 \subsubsection{Uncertainties}

 We estimated the uncertainties of the luminosity function by performing a bootstrap analysis of the sample, generating 100 random samples starting from the entire LRD sample.
 In addition, on every realisation, we randomized both the redshift and the absolute UV magnitude considering a Gaussian function centred on the best-fit value and with standard deviation equal to their respective uncertainties.
 We added in quadrature to these uncertainties the Poisson errors following the prescription by \citet{Gehrels1986}.
-We do not include any uncertainty due to cosmic variance.
+We do not include any uncertainty due to cosmic variance given the large areas analysed in this work.